AEADataEditor/aea-de-guidance/FAQ.md

 However, in principle, that does not preclude linking out to **live** code on such platforms.
 At present, we have no concrete plans, but we are considering various ways to make articles and their landing pages more informative.

-In the short term, treat a Github repo as any other URL, and cite it.
+In the short term, treat a Github repo as any other URL, and cite it, in addition to [creating a proper archive from it](https://guides.github.com/activities/citable-code/).
 You can also elaborate more freely in the README.

 ### Some econometrics papers might be accompanied by (for example) an R or Stata package (perhaps published on CRAN or SSC).
 What about surfacing references to associated packages more prominently?